femi-anthony-db/certification-prep/dataeng_assoc/practice_exams.md

 CREATE STREAMING LIVE TABLE vs CREATE LIVE TABLE ?

-A. CREATE STREAMING LIVE table is used in MULTI HOP Architecture
+A. `CREATE STREAMING LIVE table` is used in MULTI HOP Architecture

-B. CREATE LIVE TABLE is used when working with Streaming data sources and Incremental data
+B. `CREATE LIVE TABLE` is used when working with Streaming data sources and Incremental data

-C. CREATE STREAMING LIVE TABLE is used when working with Streaming data sources and Incremental data
+C. `CREATE STREAMING LIVE TABLE` is used when working with Streaming data sources and Incremental data

-D. There is no difference both are the same, CREATE STRAMING LIVE will be deprecated soon
+D. There is no difference both are the same, `CREATE STRAMING LIV`E will be deprecated soon

-E. CREATE LIVE TABLE is used in DELTA LIVE TABLES, CREATE STREAMING LIVE can only used in Structured Streaming applications
+E. `CREATE LIVE TABLE` is used in DELTA LIVE TABLES, `CREATE STREAMING LIVE` can only used in Structured Streaming applications

 Ans: C